gurmudemuma/cbc/EXPORTERBANK_CLEANUP.md

    - Line 1422: ResubmitRejectedExport MSP check
    - Line 1768: CancelExport MSP check

-**All references to "ExporterBankMSP" in critical functions are now "CommercialBankMSP"!** ✅
+**All references to "commercialbankMSP" in critical functions are now "CommercialBankMSP"!** ✅